vkranurag/amfoss-tasks/task-02/README.md

 # Register your nick in IRC Freenode

-This task just required me to Googele on How to Register on IRC Freenode.**Ragify** is my IRC Freenode Nick.
+This task just required me to Google on How to Register on IRC Freenode.**Ragify** is my IRC Freenode Nick.
 And yes!!
 I joined #amfoss.